wilsontelab/agFree-docs/docs/00_code-installation/22_build-conda-environments.md

 It takes many minutes to create each environment.
 Commands are typically run in an interactive shell.

-Environments are placed into your installations's `environments` folder and used from that location whenever you make a call to a pipeline.
+Environments are placed into your installation's `environments` folder and used from that location whenever you make a call to a pipeline.